Blackheart340/unified-project/README.md

 ### UNIFIED PROJECT

 It is another boilerplate for react projects.
-That contains architecture for typical redux project, configured webpack and dev server also.
+This contains architecture for typical redux project, configured webpack and dev server also.
 You can clone this repo and enjoy your development process.
-In this repo you also can find good practice examples and a few apporaches to building complex application.
+In this repo you also can find good practice examples and a few approaches to building complex application.

 ### Tools
 * Webpack